fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrik, what gets the job done in programming?
+Is it a persistence, knowledge, communication...
+A combination of some skills?

+> Hi Fredrik, sometime in the future  i would like ur opinions about courses ON Udemy in terms of how they help you to  learn programming if you are a fresher or a junior developer ?
+Let's say i want to learn something about React, should i self learn it by reading its website documentation or i buy a Udemy course on React ?
+It it a bad habit for you to rely mostly on courses  on udemy like for your study.

 > Hi Fredrick, I have a dilemma at my work place.
 My manager is telling me my code is too advanced for a consultant team and “I should try to write code as the team does so we can hand off things to them”.
 How can I vocalize that this is not something that is scalable, time efficient, or useful?

 > How to start building your startup idea with not enough experience?